 The best way to learn how to program is to do it!
 Assignments will be given once a week, but you should try to complete each assignment early, so you can ask questions and get help.
 You will each encounter problems that require more time than you anticipate to fix -- that's the nature of programming.
-So think of the assignments as due in the morning.
+So think of the assignments as due in the morning instead of at night.
 Then you can ask questions in office hours or via email on the due date if necessary.
-Late submissions are accepted without penalties, but if you get behind in this course, it becomes very difficult to understand what's going on.
-So it's important to submit assignments on-time.